 The answer is yes.
 You won’t be doing an intense sand, but just a scuff sand to roughen up the surface at least a little bit.

 For this part, a 180 or 220 grit sanding sponge works fine!
 The point of doing a light sanding is to help the primer adhere better.

 After sanding, you’ll want to vacuum any of the excess dust.
 After that, wipe down all the surfaces with a tack cloth.

 This part is optional, but I always recommend it.
 Especially in the case where you’re painting something darker than it’s surrounding areas.
-It just gives a cleaner look and nothings beats pulling off the tape.
+It just gives a cleaner look and nothings beats the satisfaction of a nice tape pull!

 Step Two: Primer